 Studies suggest vitamin D may be protective against some cancers.

 The intake of calcium and vitamin D was found to be associated with lower cancer rates.
 Simply getting a daily dose of sun exposure (not over exposure) has been associated with reduced cancer deaths.
+Word of caution here: research continuing in 2016 is finding that calcium supplements are not safe.
+Only food based calcium is safe to provide for our calcium needs.

 Higher the vitamin D levels were associated with lower risk for colon and colorectal cancers.
 It is not known if it is the vitamin D deficiency that increases cancer risk, or if increased intake of vitamin D is protective against some cancers.

-Many Alzheimer's disease patients are homebound and frequently sunlight deprived.
+Many Alzheimer's disease patients are home-bound and frequently sunlight deprived.
 As we age, less vitamin D is converted to its active form from sun exposure.

 Vitamin D may help with several autoimmune Diseases